Skin Care for Men: 8 Dos and Don'ts for Better Skin

 Before moisturizing though, make sure that your skin is totally clean, otherwise, you’d be locking in dirt, which might lead to acne.
 Plus, according to the American Academy of Dermatology, applying moisturizer while the skin is still damp helps it absorb better.
 POND’S Men Acne Solution Anti-Acne Face Wash cleans thoroughly and deeply, getting to the root of acne and, because of its Thymol-T essence, continues to fight bacteria well after you’ve rinsed your face.

-Another item you can add to your grooming kit is a cleanser to make sure that you catch all that debris.
+Another item you can add to your is a cleanser to make sure that you catch all that debris.
 Master Deep Cleanser Oil Control Max With Zero Oil removes excess oil and deep-seated dirt.

 Do Grab Some Quality Zzzs

 The easiest skincare tip?
 Good sleep.
 According to a study in the Clinical and Experimental Dermatology Journal, people who slept seven to nine straight hours a night have better-moisturized skin.
 Sleep allows the skin to restore itself after being exposed to ultraviolet light.
 Moreover, those who had longer sleep also rated themselves better looking in an evaluation compared to those who slept just a couple of hours.

 Don’t Underestimate the Sun